faisalmlalani/faisalmlalani.github.io/_posts/2020-03-31-heroes-covid-19-edition.md

 This does not mean I’m trying to minimize the devastation.
 The struggles and suffering of the heroes in hospitals are very real and cannot be understated.
 There are legitimate concerns in terms of human rights violations, misinformation spread, and political instability.
 People everywhere are dying — and we need to take all of it seriously.

 With that being said, hope also needs to be taken seriously.
 It’s one of our most powerful weapons against any threat — public health catastrophe or otherwise.
 And this isn’t just preachy babble: [you can read a number of medical studies that cite the psychological effects of altruism as the deciding factor in whether a patient survives their trauma or not.](https://www.google.com/search?client=safari&rls=en&q=medical+studies+altruism+hope&ie=UTF-8&oe=UTF-8)

 __It’s easy to laugh off something as abstract and idealistic as hope; what shows real courage is rising above cynicism and being a reason for others to do the same.__

-## The Balcony Orchestra
+## The Musicians

 _I am not a doctor, I cannot heal people, but I can give hope and I can make people fly with me, at least for 5 minutes a day._ - __Aldo Cicchini__